ComradDoge/DogeEU4/README.md

 Version: 1.33.2
 Checksum: 476c
 [quote]
-[h1] 02/03/2022 [/h1]
+[h1] 13/03/2022 [/h1]

-ME Missions: the Indonesia/Philipines region now has a bunch of missions, Malaysa also has its own mission
+ME Missions: the Indonesia/Philipines region now has a bunch of missions, Malaysa also has its own mission.
+I haven't fully gone through them so if something is acting up funnilly just report it to me.

 Balance
 - infiltrate_administration moved from TECH 31 to TECH 28